 Or it might not be a recession.
 Maybe a few bad reviews on Yelp or Angi start to make customers go elsewhere.
 Or new competitors enter your marketplace and do an advertising blitz with promotions that rattle your customer base.

 Whatever the reason, you could have a few bad months and suddenly the phone is not ringing like it used to.

 Therefore, it helps to have a backup plan that can supplement your referral network so you can weather any storm and scale your business even if word-of-mouth becomes less reliable.

-You produce written and video content that attracts buyers who are using the internet to search for answers.
+You produce written and video content for your website and for social media to attracts buyers who are using the internet to search for answers.

-These potential customers come to your website, learn about what you do, and choose your solution for their needs.
+These potential customers learn about what you do and choose your solution for their needs.